phiresky/thought-forge-ai/README.md

 ## Background / Motivation

 I've recently seen a fair amount of "philosophical" and story-telling content on social media.
 Common traits are a calm voice, soothing music, calm pictures and a discussion of some topic of self-improvement, or love, or the world and our place in it.
-I enjoy this content which the algorithms have noticed.
+The algorithms have noticed that I sometimes enjoy this content.

 Some of this type of content has clearly AI-generated elements, for example using the same voice or images that are slightly off.
 So I wondered how hard it would be to create similar content in a 100% automated manner.

 Turns out, it's pretty easy.
-It's also pretty hilarious to create thoughtful content about human struggles in modern life fully with AI.
+I also think it's pretty hilarious to create thoughtful content about human struggles in modern life fully with AI.

 ## Quality and Future Work

 Sometimes the quality is surprisingly good, both in the topic and structure as well as the video.
 Mostly it is somewhat mediocre.

 I think the output could be improved a bit with better prompts, and significantly with more cherry-picking or using (human) source material or at least inspiration.
+It currently also doesn't generate first-person personal stories which I might add later.

+I've also noticed that LLM is more deterministic than I thought.
+Even with temperature 1 it kept generating the same or similar topics, so I had to add the previous topics into the context.
+The same happens for the monologues, they often have too similar content, probably they would also need context of previous texts in order to generate more different content.

 ## Steps and Tools